Weekend Reading & Selected Links

 Happy weekend!
 And to my American friends: Happy Fourth of July weekend!
 Here

-are some links to things I've been
+are some links to things I'

 27th Selected Links